QuantumFusion-network/spec/docs/ADR/0011_smart_contract_storage_list_purge.md

 ### Question 2:
-We declared in [1] methods `list()` and `purge()`, the first one allows to list() stored keys releated to owner of the data, the second one allows to delete everething that stored by owner of the data.
+We declared in [1] methods `list()` and `purge()`, the first one allows to list() stored keys related to owner of the data, the second one allows to delete everything that's stored by owner of the data.

 Both methods are not typical for the blockchains.
 This ADR tries to find and describe user cases for both.